-Our Indiegogo Crowdfunding Campaign is in full swing, as we’ve raised $17,331 from 186 Backers and are 57% to our goal with 35 days left!
+Our Indiegogo Crowdfunding Campaign is nearing completion, as we’ve just reached 78% of our fundraising goals by 262 backers.
+There’s only 13 days left and we’ve just released new perks and discounts to existing ones.
 Thanks to everyone who’s supported us thus far - please consider backing and sharing our campaign.

 Into the dirt we go, Portage 2.0 is officially underway.
 The past three months since the fire have gifted us with time and headspace to intentionally redesign our organization, space, and vision for the future.
 Portage will return with a refined focus on efficiency, traditional farmhouse and experimental brewing, and an overhauled tasting room experience.

 Our architects from Linden Group in Chicago fly to Walker for a final drawing review and a tour of the old site.
 Within weeks, our final push for permits and preparation for construction, will begin.
 Linden Group has helped breweries such as 3 Floyds Brewing Co., to build out their space.
 This crew has been an integral part in helping us get ideas down on paper.
 They are family friends and doing some of the best work in the business.

 Our pals to the North, invite us in for a first-ever collaboration, barrel fermenting a traditional saison recipe, inside French red wile barrels.
 Look for this to release in cans and on draft at or around the Rare Beer Picnic.

 Our good friends at Blackstack Brewing Company host us, to kick off a mole pastry stout.
 In this recipe, we took a rich and malty grain bill, and added pounds of ancho chilis, cacao nibs, cocoa powder, vanilla bean paste, and cinnamon.
 Look for this release around 4/15.